Aditya9552-gif/Music_Genre_Classification/README.md

 *  The ensemble model combines predictions from the above models.
 It divides an audio file into 3-second segments, makes predictions for each segment, and selects the most common prediction as the final genre prediction.
 *  Notebook: ensemble_model.ipynb

-## Deployment
-The project has been deployed using Streamlit.
-You can access the live application at GTZAN Music Genre Classification.

-To deploy the project yourself, follow these steps:

-1. Create an account on Streamlit.
-2. Create a new app and link it to your GitHub repository.
-3. Set up the environment variables as needed.
-4. Deploy the service and access the provided URL.

 ## File Structure
 The repository is structured as follows: